adamterlson/AgenticStateMachines/README.md

 5. [**Orchestration/Routing**](./src/actors/collaboration/collaboration.md): Central orchestrator / traffic cop directs the next step in the flow.
 6. [**Chartering**](./src/actors/code_execution/code_execution.md): Generating a novel process to accomplish the agent goal/mission and executing.
 This is the future foundation for MCP client-server interaction.

+# Want to build agents like this?
+[Check out Temporal](https://temporal.io)!
+Temporal is a wonderful tool to host and apply these process patterns at scale.
+It handles all the undifferentiated, friction-filled overhead of building an event-sourcing and message-passing system and allows the developer to focus on writing the core business logic/operations as code.
+It's perfect for building AI agents!

+- Handles non-differentiated system architecture
+- Durable workflows that are "guaranteed" to run to completion
+- Visibility and operational control
+- CRON/scheduling
+- Polyglot SDKs
+- Supports insane scale
+- Open Source, self-hosted option for free
+- ...tons more!

 ## What is an AI Agent?

 For the purposes of this project, an "Agent" is an Actor, an LLM, and a State Machine.
 For more details see [https://www.youtube.com/watch?v=oNG70nUcriI](https://www.youtube.com/watch?v=oNG70nUcriI).